MrZakos/Calculator-API/README.md

 dotnet run
 ```

-This will start all services including Redis, Kafka, and the API with the Aspire dashboard available at `https://localhost:17123`.
+This will start all services including API (IO.Swagger), Redis, Redis Insight, Kafka, Kafka UI, Mockoon with the Aspire dashboard available at `https://localhost:17123`.

 ## 📁 Project Structure